 Does this seem like too much?
 We promise, it’s really not.
 It’s just a matter of setting it up and making it a habit.
 Use all the other author marketing tools at your disposal, and follow some of the tips we gave, and your email list will grow!
 Then send out those email updates and promotions on a regular schedule.
 Of course, you need to check in every once in a while on your analytics to see what’s working and what isn’t.

-Before you know it you’ll have an email subscriber list and many of those subscribers will become loyal fans that will support you!
+Before you know it you’ll have an engaging email subscriber list and many of those subscribers will become loyal fans that will support you!